What is a Progress Support Strategy?

 - Clear expectations on agreed actions and timeframes.

 The structure, content and outcomes of a PSS are determined through a discussion between the HDR candidate, their Primary Supervisor and the Associate Dean of the Faculty.

 - The candidate and supervisor will discuss progress issues or risk of progress issues (e.g. when returning from an extended period of leave), and will map out a Course of Action to follow to address the identified areas of weakness.

-A course of action plan could include, for example, a prescribed program of work to be submitted to the Primary Supervisor, attendance at specific workshops to develop specific skills required to progress with research, or changes to candidature (e.g. change to supervisory panel or enrolment load).
+- A Course of Action plan includes activities such as: a prescribed program of drafts to be submitted to the Primary Supervisor; participation in nominated workshops to develop required skills; or changes to candidature (e.g. change to supervisory panel or to enrolment load)

 - The Faculty ADR will formally activate the agreed Course of Action plan.

 - The candidate will action the agreed plan over three months.

 - At the end of the three-month period, the candidate will meet their Primary Supervisor and the ADR to discuss their progress, using the Progress Support Strategy Report form.

 For more information, refer to the Higher Degree by Research Progress and Milestones Policy, Higher Degree by Research Progress and Milestones Procedures, and the Progress Support Strategy Report form.